top of page

 Fredrick A. Schrank

 Growing up in rural Fond du Lac County, Wisconsin, Fred was the first person in his family to attend college and he earned a PhD from the University of Wisconsin-Madison.
-He started writing childhood stories only after a decades-long career in education, psychology, and publishing as a specialist in assessment that culminated with leading a team of distinguished colleagues in a revision of a set of widely-used psychoeducational tests.
-The U.S. Department of State awarded Fred a Fulbright Specialist scholarship, a civilian honor, to participate in a foreign service project as a selected representative of the American people.
+He started writing short stories after a decades-long career in education, psychology, and publishing as a specialist in assessment that culminated with leading a team of distinguished colleagues in a revision of a set of widely-used psychoeducational tests.
+In 2018, Fred was named a Fulbright Specialist by the U.S. Department of State, a civilian honor, as a visiting lecturer at McGill University in Montreal, Quebec.

 Send A Note